Sorry, It Looks Like a Researcher Didn’t Just Crack the Voynich Manuscript After All

-A university in the United Kingdom is backpedaling after publishing an article claiming that one of their scientists helped crack the famously-undecipherable Voynich manuscript, according to a statement.
+A university in the United Kingdom is backpedaling after publishing an article claiming that one of their scientists helped crack the famously indecipherable Voynich manuscript, according to a statement.

 The manuscript dates back to the 15th century, and Polish book dealer Wilfrid Voynich purchased the book in 1912.
 Since then, cryptographers have worked to decode the book’s mysterious language.
 No attempt has been verified.
 On Wednesday, the University of Bristol claimed that one of its researchers had cracked the script and, as has happened several times before, experts are refuting the claims.